Yousif-FJ/makeSandwich/Documentation.md

 The database is only used for storing users in the system.

 ### How to try the system
-Ensure latest version of docker desktop is installed and run docker compose commands:
+Ensure latest version of docker desktop is installed and running then run docker compose commands:

 `docker-compose up -d`